propsandtransforms/splunk/Splunk-SysAdmin.md

 #### Filtering Unwanted Events

-You can route specific unwanted events to the null queue Events discarded at this point do NOT count against your daily license
+You can route specific unwanted events to the null queue.
+Events discarded at this point do NOT count against your daily license.

 props.conf
 ```